 How to optimise content for AI-assisted search

-The evolution of generative AI, particularly in tools like ChatGPT and Google's Gemini-powered suggestions, is transforming how users discover and interact with digital content.
-Editors need to optimise their content for these emerging tools and adapt their processes to stay ahead of the game.
+The evolution of generative AI, particularly in tools like ChatGPT and Google's Search Generative Experience (SGE), is transforming how users discover and interact with digital content.
+Editors need to optimise their content for these emerging AI search engines and adapt their workflows to stay relevant.

-1. Start with a clear overview of benefits (e.g., flexibility, cost savings).
+- Start with a clear overview: Highlight key points up front (e.g. flexibility, productivity, cost savings).

 This structure might not look much different from how you write content now.
-If this is the case, that means you're focusing on writing quality and engaging articles, which has been the cornerstone of Google's EEAT search initiative for a few years.
+If this is the case, that means you're focusing on writing quality and engaging articles.
 The main difference is in the expected rise of conversational-style writing along the lines of the dreaded "FAQ" section.

 Answer the query upfront

-Begin with a short introduction that addresses the user's question.
-For example, an article titled "How to Choose the Right Running Shoes" might summarise key factors like fit, material, and intended use.
+Begin with a direct response to the likely search question.
+For example, “How to Choose the Right Running Shoes” should start with the key decision factors: fit, material, surface type.

-• "How do I know my foot type for running shoes."
+- “How do I know my foot type?”

 Anticipate what users might want to learn next.
 When creating an article, I will usually add an FAQ section after the concluding paragraph to answer queries I've found in Google's related search sections.
 This trend is continuing with conversational AI-assisted searches.